-tanekeya word is a milwaukee based visual artist, printmaker and educator, whose work centers around black identity, black placemaking, utopianism, abstract minimalism, black hair [i], black aesthetics/beauty, and afrofuturism.
+tanekeya word is a milwaukee based visual artist, printmaker and educator, whose work centers around afrofuturism, black aesthetics, black hair [i], black identity, black placemaking and black girl/womanhood.

 a womanist, her work heavily focuses on Black landscapes.
 The ways in which she sees women, by sampling their past, remixing their present, and re-imagining the future of Blackness through the lens of Black girlhood and womanhood.

 as a journalist, tanekeya writes uncanny art + culture interviews that document the shifts and intersections in the personal lives and works of contemporary creatives.
 She has written for neonV "the magazine for contemporary peculiar women," and saint heron, the creative brainchild of solange knowles-ferguson.

 currently, tanekeya is pursuing a phd in urban education, with a focus on arts education, thirdspace, Black aesthetics and Black womanhood. she paints, illustrates, collage, create prints and produces printed matter as a means of negotiating the intersectional narratives of black identity as valid knowledge and creating a space for the exchange of black artistic cultural production.

 i "i grew to believe Black hair has power, genius, and magic in it, defying gravity and limitation. i mean, look at how marvelous it is: black hair grows up and out.